Guide to Work, Study, Travel and Living Abroad

 The author's students, orphans of the 1999 earthquake in Kocaeli, Turkey.

 I live East of Istanbul in the little Navy town of Gölcük, Turkey.
-The town experienced an earthquake in 1999 which resulted in mass death and destruction.
-The infrastructure of Gölcük has nearly recovered from the devastation, and is now experiencing a revitalization of culture, art and enthusiasm for life.
+The town experienced an earthquake in 1999, which resulted in mass death and destruction.
+The infrastructure of Gölcük has nearly recovered from the devastation and is now experiencing a revitalization of culture, art, and enthusiasm for life.

-As I write this I can hear the afternoon’s call to prayer resonating from the lofty minaret of a local mosque.
+As I write this, I hear the afternoon's call to prayer resonating from the lofty minaret of a local mosque.
 The sun is shining warmly over the Sea of Marmara, and soaring above it is snowcapped Kartepe Mountain rising above the ancient city of Izmit.
-I’m feeling excited because today is the opening ceremony for my art exhibition at the Gölcük Belediyesi Sanat Galerisi, a new local art gallery.
+I'm excited because today is the opening ceremony for my art exhibition at the Gölcük Belediyesi Sanat Galerisi, a new local art gallery.

 Turkish goods from a local market.

-After our lunch together, we walk through the mazes of streets and covered passageways in our little town of Golcuk.
-Serpil is a modern Turkish woman, wearing trendy yet modest European fashions and a fresh hairstyle, she chooses not to cover her head, yet she is a Muslim.
-We see opulent displays of baklava and pastries in the bakery windows.
-The city of Golcuk is a swiftly improving jumble of concrete buildings; some abandoned and dilapidated from the 1999 earthquake.Then suddenly like an oasis, a sleek, ultra modern building of metal and glass appears.
+After our lunch together, we walked through the mazes of streets and covered passageways in our little town of Golcuk.
+Serpil is a modern Turkish woman, wearing trendy yet modest European fashions and a fresh hairstyle.
+She chooses not to cover her head, yet she is a Muslim.
+We see abundant displays of baklava and pastries in the bakery windows.
+The city of Golcuk is a swiftly improving jumble of concrete buildings, some abandoned and dilapidated from the 1999 earthquake.
+Then suddenly, like an oasis, a sleek, ultra-modern building of metal and glass appears.
 It’s the Gölcük Belediyesi Sanat Galerisi.The Art Gallery was an outcome of post-earthquake funds for the town.

-As I enter the gallery, there is an air of excitement because the Mayor has arrived and people are dressed up in their best black suits for the official ribbon cutting ceremony.
-I’m sharing this exhibition with artist Rose Deniz, another American expatriate living in Kocaeli Province.
-Together we’ve named our show “Uyanik Ruya,” Dream Awake.
-The show is a combination of paintings and mixed media collages relating to our transition process from the US to Turkey.
-The mayor interviews me briefly about my art, and luckily I have been studying my Turkish using a computer language tutorial called “Rosetta Stone.”
-I am able to answer his questions well.
+As I enter the gallery, there is an air of excitement because the Mayor has arrived, and people are dressed in their best black suits for the official ribbon-cutting ceremony.
+I'm sharing this exhibition with artist Rose Deniz, another American expatriate living in Kocaeli Province.
+Together, we've named our show "Uyanik Ruya," Dream Awake.
+The show combines paintings and mixed media collages relating to our transition from the US to Turkey.
+The Mayor interviewed me briefly about my art, and luckily, I have been studying Turkish using a computer language tutorial called "Rosetta Stone."
+I can answer his questions well.
 Steaming tea and pastries are served in the name of Turkish hospitality.
-I see some of my colleagues from Bahçeşehir Private School where work as a full time English teacher.
-The warmth of the public is wonderful, lots of kisses on both cheeks and the expression “hayirli olsun”, congratulations.Our exhibition in Gölcük is ground-breaking because it is the first art exhibition by expatriates.
+I see some of my colleagues from Bahçeşehir Private School who work as full-time English teachers.
+The warmth of the public is wonderful, lots of kisses on both cheeks and the expression "hayirli olsun", congratulations.
+Our exhibition in Gölcük is ground-breaking because it is the first art exhibition by expatriates.

 I made my dreams come true by simply becoming a certified ESL teacher, getting on a plane, flying to Turkey, and getting fully immersed in Turkish life.
-Now I’m established as an artist, an English teacher, and a member of a Turkish family since my husband is a Turk.
-Now it’s me who sends home the brown paper packages to California, to be found on the doorstep covered in airmail stamps.
-I’m thrilled to be the one abroad this time; I’m living out my expatriate dreams in full awakened color.
+Now, I'm established as an artist, an English teacher, and a member of a Turkish family since my husband is a Turk.
+Now it's me who sends home the brown paper packages to California, to be found on the doorstep covered in airmail stamps.
+I'm thrilled to be the one abroad this time; I'm living out my expatriate dreams in full awakened color.

 Mixed Media Artwork by the author.